 Understanding the difference – urge incontinence vs stress incontinence – can help you get the right treatment and stop it from happening.
+And it’s not just women – men can also experience urgency, leakage, and changes after prostate surgery or with age.

 If you’ve ever leaked urine when you coughed, laughed or exercised… or found yourself suddenly rushing to the toilet and not quite making it… you’re not alone.
 Bladder leakage is common – especially during pregnancy, after birth, and during midlife hormonal changes – but it’s not something you just have to “put up with.”

-👉 Why Am I Leaking After Baby – Even Months (or Years) Later? click here
+👉 Why Am I Leaking After Baby – Even Months (or Years) Later?

 If you are experiencing bladder leakage and live in Wellington, our specialised pelvic health physiotherapists can help identify the cause, and give you the right treatment.